-Rev. Main Changes Date 2.6 Changed Figure 12 on page 21 and Figure 39 on page 73.
+Rev. Main Changes Date 2.6 Changed Figure 13 on page 21 and Figure 40 on page 72.
 Changed option list (page 84).
 July 2001

 Information furnished is believed to be accurate and reliable.
 However, STMicroelectronics assumes no responsibility for the consequences of use of such information nor for any infringement of patents or other rights of third parties which may result from its use.
-No license is granted by implication or otherwise under any patent or patent rights of STMicroelectronics.
-Specifications mentioned in this publication are subject to change without notice.
+No license is granted by implication or otherwise under any patent or patent sit of the flag of thing briefs which may result may result mind use.
+No icense is granted to change without notice.
+This publication are subject to change without notice.
 This publication supersedes and replaces all information previously supplied.
 STMicroelectronics products are not authorized for use as critical components in life support devices or systems without the express written approval of STMicroelectronics.